-Summer hours begin the Monday following Commencement in June and end the Friday after Labor Day in September.
+Summer hours begin the Monday following Commencement in June and end the Friday before Labor Day in September.

 Summer 2018 hours from Monday, June 18 to Friday, August 31, are:

 - Mottman Campus will be open to the public: